TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

 #### Case 1: No Extra Formatting Needed
 {: .no_toc}

 Change the input of the data table field in Power Automate so that it takes an array by clicking the blue icon in the top-right corner.
-Then find the corresponding data table in "Dynamic values" and add that as the input.
+Then find the corresponding data table in "Dynamic Value" and add that as the input.

 ![Case 1: Simple matching]({{ site.baseurl }}/assets/images/powerAutomate/handlingDataTablesSimpleMatch.png)